Frequently Asked Questions about the Morroblivion mod that have been asked on the forum.

-You can't travel between the worlds without one of the "world transport" mods also installed alongside the main Morroblivion mod.
-Read the installation instructions, as well as the instructions that come with the "world transport" mod that you are using.
+You can't travel between the worlds without the "world transport" mod, which are installed alongside the main Morroblivion mod.
+Read the installation instructions, as well as the instructions that come with the "world transport" mod.

 » How do I start the main quest?

 You have to be a level four character to start the main quest.
 This isn't strictly enforced in Morrowind, but we did it for a reason, detailed here.

 » How do I start the Tribunal and Bloodmoon quests?

 For Tribunal, you have to complete either the Morrowind main quest OR one of the major faction questlines and be level 15 or above.
 This is an intentional change from original Morrowind (where Tribunal questline could be started at level 1, right after new game) as Tribunal expansion was made for high level characters and this makes more sense story-wise.

 For Bloodmoon, you can just take the ship from Khuul, or swim there with no additional requirements.

 » Are there quest markers like in Oblivion?

 Yes by default, but they can be toggled off in Morroblivion INI file.
 Although not 100% of the quest stages have them, they are mostly there.